mattbis/lib-open-ev-container.dev/src/lib/std/readme.md

 a. scale, standard, precision, units.
 - standard is a grouping of all these ( todo )
 - precision is the container, a subcontainer, and global for example m1 m2
-- units relate to specific instances, or micro changes